2005 Quran desecration controversy

 The 2005 Quran desecration controversy began when Newsweek's April 30, 2005, issue contained a report asserting that United States prison guards or interrogators had deliberately damaged a copy of the Quran.

 A week later, The New Yorker reported the words of Pakistani politician Imran Khan: "This is what the U.S. is doing—desecrating the Quran."
-This incident caused upset in parts of the Muslim world.
+This incident caused violent unrest in some parts of the Muslim world.

 The Newsweek article, parts of which were subsequently retracted, alleged that government sources had confirmed that United States personnel at the Guantanamo Bay detention camp had deliberately damaged a copy of the book by flushing it in a toilet in order to torment the prison's Muslim captives.

 The Newsweek article stated that an official had seen a preliminary copy of an unreleased U.S. government report confirming the deliberate damage.
 Later on, the magazine retracted this when the (still) unnamed official changed his story.
 A Pentagon investigation uncovered at least five cases of Quran mishandling by U.S. personnel at the base, but insisted that none of these were acts of desecration.
 The Pentagon's report also accused a prisoner of damaging a copy of the Quran by putting it in a toilet.
 In 2007, the American Civil Liberties Union, suing under the Freedom of Information Act, secured the release of a 2002 FBI report containing a detainee's accusation of ill-treatment, including throwing a Quran into a toilet.